jlchn/install/prometheus/metrics/host/cpu.md

 iowait is the percentage of time the CPU is idle AND there is at least one I/O in progress.

+#### idle

+when there is really nothing the kernel can do, Technically, when the runnable queue is empty and there are no I/O operations going on, the CPU usage is marked as idle

 reference: https://blog.pregos.info/wp-content/uploads/2010/09/iowait.txt

+#### steal

+When running in a virtualized environment, the hypervisor may “steal” cycles that are meant for your CPUs and give them to another

 #### nice